 Well, that sounds like fun to me.
 And when we put on a ceilidh in Worcestershire, Gloucestershire, Herefordshire, Warwickshire, West Midlands, Oxfordshire, Wiltshire, Shropshire with the Ceilidh Idealach Scottish Ceilidh Band, then the emphasis is on fun for everyone, young or old.
 This is the sort of laid back and fun ceilidh that goes down well at weddings and birthday parties and the like.
 The band doesn't necessarily play as fast as they can, because the band and caller will adjust the tempo to suit the people at the event.
 If they are elderly or have had a tiring day at the wedding ceremony, the drinks reception and have stuffed themselves full at the wedding breakfast, then perhaps the dancing will go quite slowly.
 But if there energetic bunch of graduate doctors who have just got their degrees and celebrating the end of their university life, or if they are an athletics group used to running 20 miles every night, then they are going to be full of energy and wanted to go flat out and the band mustn't disappoint them!

-So how come they can be one term, a Scottish ceilidh, and to seemingly opposing descriptions.
-If history.
-The history of Scottish folk music is very different to, let us say the history of Irish folk music.
-Irish ceilidhs tend to have the same background, it is music and dance of the people for the people, in other words genuine FOLK.
+So how come they can be one term, a Scottish ceilidh, and to seemingly opposing descriptions The history of Scottish folk music is very different to, let us say the history of Irish folk music.
+Irish ceilidhs tend to have the same background, it is music and traditional folk dance of the people for the people of Scotland, in other words genuine FOLK.
 Although there is a strand of Scottish folk music and Scottish ceilidh that is the same as this, there is another strand that diverged to become the music and dance of the aristocracy, the music of the military, indeed the Scottish pipes that you hear in the military pipe band, perhaps playing the original pibroch pipe music, is part of a military weapon, the ancient equivalent of a tactical nuclear weapon.
 This might sound daft, unless you've heard a pipe band in the open coming towards you marching.

 I had this experience years ago at RAF Holton.
 It was an open day, the pipe band was out in force.
 The runway at RAF Holton goes over a hill, so that if you're standing at one end, you can't see the far end of the runway as it disappeared over a gentle rise and fall.
 The band were marching from the opposite end of the runway.
 At first you could only hear this faint howling in the distance.
 You could hear the groans, but you couldn't hear the chances playing the tune clearly because they were too far away, there was just an unearthly in human howling sound.
 As they marched towards us the sound louder and louder, bit by bit.
 Gradually as they approached, though still out of sight, you could start to make out the skirl of the pipes, the tunes that they were playing.
 It was an original pibroch piece, completely suited for the rather strange scale that the pipes play in.
 (When bagpipes are playing the well-known marches, it never sounds quite right, because the more modern music is written in the usual key that author instruments play in, the tune of the bagpipes and the intervals between nodes aren't quite the same, so it always sounds a little odd.
 However when playing the original old people music, then that was written and developed for the scale that the pipes really play, and to me it's absolute perfection.).